shharbola/shharbola.github.io/_pages/about.md

 **Unlocking AI-Driven Innovation – Let's Build the Future Together!**
 <p>
   I am a Researcher & Data Scientist with a passion for Artificial Intelligence, Machine Learning, and Data Analytics, currently working in Continental, Hannover, DE.
-Also worked for BASF, University of Stuttgart, and University of Applied Sciences in Germany.
-I have contributed to product modelling, business analyst, green solutions development and Data Science consulting, applying cutting-edge AI solutions to enhance our customer digital experience and research and development.
+Also worked for BASF, University of Stuttgart, and University of Applied Sciences in Germany, and in various instiutations of india.
+I have contributed to product modelling, business analyst, green solutions development and Data Science consulting, applying cutting-edge AI solutions to enhance our stakeholders and targeted user digital experiences, innovation and development.
 </p>

 **Innovating with AI: Transforming Products, Business, and Sustainability**